 In her spare time you’ll find Kiran reading mystery novels, biking around Toronto, and learning the piano.

 We are participating in the upcoming 2L recruitment for summer 2021.

 Please submit your application, including a cover letter, resume, copies of law school and undergraduate transcripts, through the online viLaw Portal based on the deadlines that apply to you as set out by the LSO.

 Articling Student Recruitment

-WeirFoulds LLP is not currently hiring any articling students for 2020/21.
-Please check the website in the Summer/Fall for any updates.
+WeirFoulds LLP is not hiring any additional articling students for 2021/22.

 For questions or further clarification on any aspects of the Student Programs at WeirFoulds, please contact: